tuckerbuchy/getstat-dataservices/README.md

 This will start a looping stream that watches for new files coming into the `SERP_SOURCE_DIR`.
 Give the streamer a bit of time to ETL the data in the directory.

 #### Analytics
 To perform analytics on the data lake, we can simply run the scripts provided in `scripts/`.
+Open a new terminal, and run the scripts for each question.
 There is one script for each question required by the assignment

 ##### Question 1
 Which URL has the most ranks in the top 10 across all keywords over the period?